-2019 £'000 2018 £'000

-Salaries and wages Social security costs Employer's contribution to defined contribution pension schemes 359 33 33 345 32 31
+Stail Costs were as follows.
+2020 £'000 2019 £'000 Salaries and wages Social security costs Employer's contribution to defined contribution pension schemes 383 34 34 359 33 33 451 425

-425 408

-The following number of employees received employee benefits (excluding employer pension costs and employer's national insurance) during the year between:
+The following number of employees received employee emoluments (excluding employer pension costs and employer's national insurance) during the year between:

-2019 2018

-No. No.

-£90,000 - £99,999 1 1
+No. No. £90,000 - £99,999 £100,000 - £109,999 1 1 -

-The total employee benefits (including pension contributions and employer's national insurance) of the key management personnel were £118,292 (2018: £119,124).
+The total employee emoluments (including pension contributions and employer's national insurance) of the key management personnel were £129,849 (2019: £118,292).

-7 Staff numbers
+6 Staff numbers

-The average number of employees (head count based on number of staff employed) during the year was 10.75 (2018: 11).
+The average number of employees (head count based on number of staff employed) during the year was 11.04 (2019: 10.75).

-8 Related party transactions
+7 Related party transactions

 Sir Martin Laing is on the Council of Atlantic College which is purely advisory.
 The Trust does not consider Atlantic College to be a related party as Sir Martin Laing does not play a role which participates in the governance of the College and therefore is able to participate in decisions relating to the College.
-During the year, the Trust paid a grant of £46,500 (2018: £29,000) to Atlantic College towards student bursary fees.
-The Trust also granted a capital pledge to Atlantic College of £400,000 towards the building of new students' accommodation.
-The pledge was paid during the year.
+During the year, the Trust paid a grant of £32,000 (2019: £46,500) to Atlantic College towards student bursary fees.
+In 2019, the Trust also paid a capital pledge to Atlantic College of £400,000 towards the building of new students' accommodation.

 Christopher Laing is the Chairman of Eskmuir Properties Limited (EPL) and Sir Martin Laing is a Director of EPL.
 EPL is the parent company of Eskmuir Fund Management Limited and Eskmuir Asset Management Limited who are respectively, the Fund Manager and Asset Manager of the Diversified Property Fund for Charities (DPFC).
 Sir Martin and Christopher Laing are excluded from all discussions relating to investments in DPFC units.
-There were no DPFC transactions during the year (2018: nil).
+There were no DPFC transactions during the year (2019: nil).